bartificer/programming-by-stealth/docs/pbs17.md

 }
 ```

 Notice that within the `guess()` function of the `GuessingGame` prototype, we have a callback that needs to access some of the object’s properties.
 We create a variable named `self` and assign it the value `this`.
-Then, within the callback, we use `self` where ever we would normally use `this`.
+Then, within the callback, we use `self` wherever we would normally use `this`.

 ### Testing if an Object has a Prototype